 National and International Faculty

-Jill Freedman is director of Evanston Family Therapy Center in North America, where she teaches narrative therapy and has a therapy and consulting practice.
+Jill Freedman (she/her) is co-director of Evanston Family Therapy Center in North America, where she teaches narrative therapy and has a therapy and consulting practice.
 Together with her partner, Gene Combs, she has authored three books: Symbol, story, and ceremony: Using metaphor in individual and family therapy, Narrative therapy: The social construction of preferred realities and Narrative therapy with couples… and a whole lot more! and more than 30 book chapters and articles.
-She is an Honorary Associate of the Taos Institute and in 2009 was given the Innovative Contribution to Family Therapy Award by the American Family Therapy Academy.
-She teaches internationally.
+She is co-author with David Denborough and Cheryl White of Strengthening resistance: The use of narrative practices in working with genocide survivors.

 Ben is a Family Therapist who has many years of experience working in public and independent settings primarily in social work and child and adolescent mental health in London, UK and in Perth, Australia.
 He has completed the Masters in Narrative Therapy and Community Work.
 In addition to teaching with Dulwich Centre on national and international courses, is a faculty member of The Institute of Narrative Therapy (UK) and PartnershipProjectsUK.
 Ben thoroughly enjoys exploring and stretching narrative therapy in teaching and in his practice.
 In recent years Ben has worked alongside young people and their families in diverse contexts.
 This includes working with: families where child and adolescent-to-parent violence is a concern; foster families; children and young people bereaved through suicide; and Rainbow Community House, a not-for-profit youth mental health service for young people of diverse genders, sexualities and bodies.
 Ben also works in independent practice.